Electrical Circuit for a Microwave

 Dave’s Reply:

-Thanks for your electrical wiring question John.
+Thanks for your electrical wiring project John.

-How to Wire a Microwave Oven Circuit
+Wire a Microwave Oven Circuit

 Application: Microwave Oven Electrical Wiring.